alexpreynolds/hilbert-genome-cooler/README.md

 # hilbert-genome-cooler
 Exploring the Cooler format to store whole-genome datasets arranged into a Hilbert curve

-## hilbertgenome
+## `hilbertgenome`

 A Python library to generate a multiscale `mcool` file of categorical data from an epilogos "scores" file.

-## Jupyter notebook
+## `HilbertGenomeCooler.ipynb`

-`HilbertGenomeCooler.ipynb` demonstrates use of the `hilbertgenome` API on a test dataset.
+A Jupyter notebook that demonstrates use of the `hilbertgenome` API to process a test dataset.

-## hgc-viewer
+## `hgc-viewer`

-A React web application using the HiGlass client component to render an `mcool` file ingested into a HiGlass backend server.
+A React web application using the HiGlass client component to render and interact with an `mcool` file ingested into a HiGlass backend server.